 Summer and fall in the south bring hot weather, pop-up storms, and humid air.
 When the air systems in our home are all working fine, stepping inside is a well-deserved respite from the heat and humidity.
 But when something goes wrong, even our house can feel like a steamy sauna.

 While you can’t avoid producing moisture, too much can affect the health of your home and your family.
 Ideally, the humidity levels in your home should be between 40-55%.
-If you’re noticing things feel too sticky during the summer, or there is excess condensation during the winter, your inside air might have too much moisture.
+If you’re noticing things that feel too sticky during the summer or excess condensation during the winter, your inside air might have too much moisture.

 Pro tip: Get a hygrometer/humidity monitor (or two) to measure relative humidity levels in your home.
 You can pick them up inexpensively on Amazon or a local hardware store.